Python Turtle - Lesson 5¶

 Code breakdown:

-iftells Python that this is anifstatement.The next part is called a conditional.
+ifstatement.iftells Python to make a decision.The next part is called a condition.

 10→Truedog→False

-The indented code block, will only run if the condition returns
+The indented code underneath will only run if the condition is

-Line 4:print("That's a number")This is the indented code block that will run if
+Line 4:print("That's a number")This line is inside the

 user_value.isdigit()isTrue